siyelo/blog/source/_posts/2013-01-18-tl-dr-deploying-with-gitploy-use-metasploit-to-verify-rails-is-secured-and-applying-the-unix-philosophy-to-object-oriented-design.markdown

 comments: true
 categories:
 author: Nicole Dirks
-avatar: /images/avatar.jpg
+avatar: /images/avatars/siyelo.jpg
-image: /images/artwork/macbook.jpg
+image: /images/artwork/metal-grid.jpg
+headline: It's a new year and hey, so much for the Mayan Calendar prediction.
+Welcome back to most of our readers, may 2013 continue without anymore “end of the world” prediction theories.
 ---

-It's a new year and hey, so much for the Mayan Calendar prediction.
-Welcome back to most of our readers, may 2013 continue without anymore “end of the world” prediction theories.

 This week our dev chat we had quite a few interesting articles posted...